Marshall Women’s Health Classes

-Norton Medical Plaza III – Suburban, Suite 108
+Norton Medical Plaza 3 – St. Matthews, Suite 108

-On-site support to guide women along their path to lifelong wellness
+Our women’s health navigator is a registered nurse available to guide women along their path to lifelong wellness.

-For more information on the Women’s Health Navigator Program, visit the Marshall Women’s Health & Education Center at Norton Suburban Hospital or call (502) 629-1234.
+For more information on the Women’s Health Navigator Program, visit Marshall Women’s Health & Education Center on the Norton Healthcare – St. Matthews campus or call (502) 629-1234.

 We are seeing record high temperatures in Greater Louisville already this spring.
 These early hot days mean you can get caught off guard by heat-related illnesses, such as dehydration, heat cramps, heat exhaustion and heat [...]Read Full Story

 Under the VA Mission Act of 2018, eligible U.S. veterans now are able to get treatment for minor injuries and illnesses such as colds, sore throats and minor skin infections at urgent care clinics through […]Read Full Story

 Karen Allen, R.N., oncology patient navigator for Norton Cancer Institute, sees the patient navigator role as a “bridge across the canyon of uncertainty” for patients who are newly diagnosed with cancer.
 “I imagine my family […]Read Full Story